 We were provided with all necessary equipment including helmets with flashlights and crampons to ensure that we were stable and secure on the ice.

-There are many footbridges that allow for a safe crossing over any melted ice.
+Many footbridges allow for a safe crossing over any melted ice.

 Our guide Johannes lead the way through the glacier, ensuring we didn’t encounter any collapsing ice.